 The conduction of current in a semiconductor material occurs due to the movement of free electrons and holes.
 These electrons and holes are together known as charged carriers.

-The diagram shows energy band diagram of pure semiconductor at room temperature, the electrons are present in valence band as shown.
+The diagram shows the energy band diagram of pure semiconductor at room temperature, the electrons are present in the valence band as shown.